Analyze content#

 Here are some examples of these usage types for both presentation and aviation training.
 First are some presentation training examples:

-Usage Type
+Usage Type Examples

-Posture, gestures, reading or recalling notes, eye contact, using equipment and controlling nervousness.
+Automatic Posture, gestures, reading or recalling notes, eye contact, using equipment and controlling nervousness.

-Planning and writing the presentation, principles of effective presentation, preparation of materials and setup of equipment.
+Working Planning and writing the presentation, principles of effective presentation, preparation of materials and setup of equipment.

-Good quotes, anecdotes and persuasive words.
+Supporting Good quotes, anecdotes and persuasive words.#

 Here are some aviation training examples:

-Usage Type
+Usage Type Examples

-Control of the aircraft, airspeeds, radio calls, circuit procedures and critical checklists.
+Automatic Control of the aircraft, airspeeds, radio calls, circuit procedures and critical checklists.

-Preflight planning, some checklists, finding and using radio frequencies and correct oil temperature and pressures.
+Working Preflight planning, some checklists, finding and using radio frequencies and correct oil temperature and pressures.

-Use the knowledge types to analyze your content
+Use the knowledge types to analyze your content#

 Now that you understand the two key knowledge types (as stored and as used), let’s see how you can apply them.
 Break down your training material into chunks, and assign each chunk a storage and usage type.
 The following table can help this step: